Cipulot/ML-Chopsticks/Readme.md

 ![](https://github.com/Cipulot/ML-Chopsticks/blob/main/ML-Chopsticks/media/Sensor%20Graph.gif?raw=true)

+### Usage detector and statistics generator
+👷Work in progress...👷

 ## Tech used
 For the Tactigon One Board I've used the Arduino IDE to develop a basic BLE peripheral code.
 The main function gathers IMU data with a 50Hz timing and then puts it into a buffer that will be used to update the BLE characteristic.
 A simple "if-else" statement is used to check the Bluetooth connection so that if it drops or didn't happened at all the data won't be "pushed out", saving battery.